symsoft/ecc-api-guide/orders.md

 ### Orders

 Provisioning operations in the ECC API follow an asynchronous design.
 For the asynchronous operations the ECC API returns 202, Accepted and an orderId.
+The ECC API only allows for one outstanding order per subscription and returns 409, Conflict if there is an outstanding order for a subscription.

 The Order resource provides an API to retreive status about these orders.
 The status for a specific provisioning operation can be checked by issuing a GET request on the _/ecc/v1/orders/{orderid}_ path.